 Theodore Schwartz is one of New Jersey’s original practitioners of environmental law.
 From 1965 to 1970, he served as Deputy Attorney General for the State of New Jersey, where he acted as Chief of the Attorney General’s Task Force on Pollution.
 His prime responsibilities centered around the enforcement of the State’s pollution control laws through administrative and civil proceedings.

 On the national level, he was a legal advisor to numerous State and Federal agencies concerning environmental regulatory matters.
-President Carter, recognizing his environmental credentials, appointed him as a Commissioner to the National Alcohol Fuels Commission, where he analyzed the development of alternative fuel sources.
+In recognition of his environmental credentials, President Carter appointed him as a Commissioner to the National Alcohol Fuels Commission, where his role was to analyze the development of alternative fuel sources.

 Mr. Schwartz is frequently called upon as legal consultant and adviser to various government officials, and has often been a guest lecturer at environmental programs sponsored by various public and private organizations associated with environmental matters.